AppThreat/chen/README.md

 - H (C/C++ Header and pre-processed .i files alone)
 - Java (Requires compilation)
 - Jar
-- Android APK (Requires Android SDK.
-Set the environment variable `ANDROID_HOME` or use the container image.)
+- Android APK and split bundles (.apkm, .apks, .xapk).
+Requires Android SDK.
+Set the environment variable `ANDROID_HOME` or use the container image.
+Split bundles are unpacked and the apks that carry dalvik bytecode are analysed.
+The Android tagger passes attach semantic tags to reachable flows, including personally identifiable information, regulated data such as `pci-dss`, `gdpr`, and `phi-medical`, secrets, third party `tracker` SDKs, and network direction tags such as `service-egress`, `service-ingress`, and `on-device-ai`.
 - JavaScript
 - TypeScript
 - Flow